Why does your mortgage keep going up?

 Homeowners insurance changes

 Homeowners insurance reimburses you for the cost of repairs to your home if it’s damaged.
-It also covers you for liability claims, if there’s an accident, personal property damage, or theft on your property.
+It also covers you for liability claims if there’s an accident, personal property damage, or theft on your property.

-You usually can shop around for a policy and switch insurers whenever you like, but if you change:
+You usually can shop around for a policy and switch insurers whenever you like.
+If you do switch insurers, be sure to inform your lender.
+Rocket Mortgage clients may update their coverage here.

 Adding an escrow account